Colonsay: Transport

-Caledonian MacBrayne ferries sail to Oban and, between April and October, to Kennacraig via Port Askaig on Islay.
+Caledonian MacBrayne ferries sail to Oban, and to Kennacraig via Port Askaig on Islay.

 In 2006 the former grass airstrip was upgraded and provided with a hard surface in readiness for the introduction of a scheduled air service.
-Hebridean Air Services operates from Oban Airport and Islay Airport to Colonsay Airport.
+Hebridean Air Services operates scheduled services from Oban Airport and charter services from Islay Airport to Colonsay Airport.

 The arts

 The 1945 film I Know Where I'm Going! directed by Michael Powell and Emeric Pressburger was principally shot on Mull and references the fictional "Isle of Kiloran", which was based on Colonsay.
 The American author John McPhee, descended from a Colonsay emigrant, spent a summer on Colonsay, out of which was published The Crofter and the Laird in 1969.

 In 2008, Colonsay hosted the first ever Ceòl Cholasa, the island's own folk festival.
 This has now become an annual event and has seen performances by numerous well-known artists including Phil Cunningham & Aly Bain, Karen Matheson, and Karine Polwart as well as performances from local island musicians.

 Since 2011 the island has held a three-week "Festival of Spring" annually in May.
 Its aim is to encourage tourism onto the island, with events and activities led by both local inhabitants and visiting guest "speakers/experts".

 A similar event occurs every autumn, called "Connect with Colonsay", which runs over a three-week period in October.

 In 2012 the island staged its first annual book festival which featured, amongst others, Alexander McCall Smith, James Robertson, and Scots Makar Liz Lochhead.
 The line up for 2013 was headed by crime writer Ian Rankin.